• Skip to main content

 The permanent exhibition is about the Laurissilva Unesco World Heritage forest.

 Mostly display panels.
-No artefacts.
+No artifacts.
 Not a science museum.

 3.50€